Leading a Virtuous & Honorable Life

 B-5.
 Virtues for the Environment (Eco-centric Virtues)

 Human beings have a pretty good start on these Eco-centered virtues.
 At root, we all have a love living things.
 Children especially feel close to animals.
-People adopt off-grid, sustainable lifestyles with reduced “carbon footprints.”
-Humans to have gardens, keep pets, and go birding.
+Increasing numbers of people adopt off-grid, sustainable lifestyles with reduced “carbon footprints.”
+Humans like to have gardens, keep pets, and go birding.
 Many people choose to be vegetarians because it reduces the CO2 emissions into the atmosphere, and simply because it is less cruel toward animals.
 (For more discussion, see our chapter on Overpopulation and Global Warming.)

 Routines and Disciplines for Practicing the Virtues